Netflix: Awards

-In February 2022, The Power of the Dog gritty western distributed by Netflix and directed by Jane Campion, received 12 nominations, including Best Picture, for the 94th annual Academy Awards.
+In February 2022, The Power of the Dog, a gritty western distributed by Netflix and directed by Jane Campion, received 12 nominations, including Best Picture, for the 94th annual Academy Awards.
 Films distributed by the streamer received a total of 72 nominations.
 Campion became the third female to receive the Best Director award, winning her second Oscar for The Power of the Dog.
-At the 50th International Emmy Awards in November 2022, Netflix original Sex Education won Best Comedy Series.
+At the 50th International Emmy Awards, Netflix original Sex Education won Best Comedy Series.
+Later that year, Netflix received 26 Emmy Awards including six for Squid Game.
+The Squid Game wins for Outstanding Lead Actor in a Drama Series and Outstanding Directing for a Drama Series were the first-ever for a non-English language series in those categories.